GenerateNU/voxeti/README.md

 In development mode, Vite is in charge of running the frontend on its own server and Echo redirects to it.
 In production mode, Vite generates a static frontend that Echo embeds and serves in its file structure.

 As a developer, you will primarily run the server in development mode while you work.
-To start the server in development mode, run `./scripts/dev.sh`.
+To start the server in development mode, run `make dev`.
-To compile the binary in production mode, run `./scripts/build.sh`.
+To compile the binary in production mode, run `make all`.
 This will generate an executable `voxeti` binary.
 Consider investigating these scripts if you want to know how they work in greater detail.